paragonie/paseto/docs/RFC/paseto.md

 itself) that is used in a database or other key-value store to select the apppropriate cryptographic key.
 These search operations MUST fail closed if no valid key is found for the given key identifier.

-## Future Changes to Payload Processing

-The payload processing SHOULD NOT change after version 1.0.0 of the reference implementation has been tagged, signed, and released; only the cryptography protocols will receive new versions.

-In the event that this turns out to not be true, we will change the first letter of the version identifier (*v*) to another ASCII-compatible alphanumeric character.

-However, we hope to never need to do this.

 # AEAD_XChaCha20_Poly1305